 3. Design for People Suffering from Chronic Pain: A growing number of people suffer from chronic pain, pain that persists over months or years.
 People with chronic pain may have a difficult time completing their normal day-to-day activities and they can also become socially isolated as a result.
 Explore how researchers can create technology interventions for people suffering from chronic pain.

 1. Select one of the above research topics.
 You should choose the topic that you feel you would learn the most from studying and doing the assignment on.

-2. Create a presentation with slides of less than 10 minutes that presents a research study methodology to study the selected research topic.
-Your presentation should show the selected worldview, methodology, research questions, methods, ethical concerns, validity, and use of theory (you don’t need to find examples of theory, just describe how you would use theory in a general sense).
-Provide rationale for why you have selected each of these.
+2. Individually, create a presentation with slides of less than 10 minutes (max 20 slides) that presents a research study methodology to study the selected research topic.
+Your presentation should show the selected worldview, research questions, methodology, methods, ethical concerns, threats to validity/reliability and how you will address them (3 main points), and use of theory (you don’t need to find examples of theory, just describe how you would use theory in a general sense).
+Provide brief rationale for why you have selected each of these.

 You can and should include images or video within your presentation.
 Your slides should also include speaker notes of what you will say for each slide.

-Each student should email her or his files to email@example.com prior to our presentation workshop class.
+Each student should email her or his slide deck files to email@example.com and TA prior to our presentation workshop class.

 The one page critique should be brought to class, on paper, the following week in class.

-Assignments over the length limit will receive a penalty of 10% or only be graded up to the length limit, at the discretion of the instructor.
+Your group presentation happens in class.
+Assignments over the time length limit will receive a penalty of 10% or only be graded up to the length limit, at the discretion of the instructor.

 Individual Slides (5%)